lucasmenchon/vueti-select/README.md

 <h2 style="text-align: center;">Installation</h2>
 <p>To use Vueti Select in your Vue.js project, follow these steps:</p>
-<p>Import our .css file into your template, it is located in the assets folder.</p>
+<p>Import our .css file into your template, it is located in the assets folder and using vue.js 2.</p>
 <p>Install the package</p>
 <ol>
 <li>Download the component, import it into your html:</li>